Guo-dalu/intersection/README.md

 ## routes

 - root /: Input the sizes of two collections and choose which one to iterate, then run the computation to get the size of the intersection and the time cost.
-- statistic /statistic: Run it multiple times(default 30) and see the relationship between time cost the the sizes of collections.
+- statistic /statistic: Run it multiple times(default 30) and see the relationship between time cost the the sizes of collections, which highly depends on which collection to iterate/put into Hash Set.

 ## Features